yola/pycloudflare/README.md

 ## Configuration

-The service client is configured when it is instantiated and reads its configuration from `yoconfig`:
+The Host API service client is configured when it is instantiated and reads its configuration from `yoconfig`:

 Django (or other) applications wishing to configure the service client, can use `yoconfig.configure_services`.